Our child-centred curriculum enables pupils to become Responsible Citizens, Successful Learners and Confident Individuals within modern Britain.

 • Extended Services Clubs (including Sports, Study Groups and Drama)

-For instance, our History Day last year was themed around The Great Historical Bake Off!
+For instance, one of our History Days last was themed around The Great Historical Bake Off!
 Watch our challenge, set by the Bard himself, here:

 We work in partnership with families to support children with their learning through the Families Learning in Partnership (FLiP) programme.
 The children are also given weekly homework tasks for English and Maths.